-- (1) To elect seven directors to hold office until the next annual meeting of shareholders or until their respective successors have been elected and qualified; - (2) To ratify the appointment of Montgomery, Coscia and Greilich, LLP as the Company's independent registered public accounting firm for fiscal year 2011; and - (3) To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.
-(See question below, "What happens if additional matters are presented at the meeting?")
+- (1) To elect seven directors to hold office until the next annual meeting of shareholders or until their respective successors have been elected and qualified; - (2) To ratify the appointment of Montgomery Coscia Greilich LLP as the Company's independent registered public accounting firm for fiscal year 2013; and - (3) To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.
+(See question 17, "What happens if additional matters are presented at the meeting?")